 Your name is the first thing employers will notice.
 It will be in the header of your CV, your address on your covering letter, and in the ‘from’ bar on emails.
 There are a couple of rules to pay attention to:

 - Keep it consistent.
 A brand name needs to stick.
 Use the same name for emails, letters or signatures.

-Think about style and tone
+How to build your personal brand: think about style and tone